LTheGreatest/ESOF_Project-Green_go/docs/ArchitectureAndDesign.md

 It should describe also the technologies considered and justify the selections made.
 Examples of technologies relevant for the UMaia App are, for example, frameworks for mobile applications (such as Flutter).

-Example of _UML deployment diagram_ showing a _deployment view_ of the Eletronic Ticketing System (please notice that, instead of software components, one should represent their physical/executable manifestations for deployment, called artifacts in UML; the diagram should be accompanied by a short description of each node and artifact):
+Example of _UML deployment diagram_ showing a _deployment view_ of the Electronic Ticketing System (please notice that, instead of software components, one should represent their physical/executable manifestations for deployment, called artifacts in UML; the diagram should be accompanied by a short description of each node and artifact):

 ![DeploymentView](https://user-images.githubusercontent.com/9655877/160592491-20e85af9-0758-4e1e-a704-0db1be3ee65d.png)